 Cows in Our Town is an udderly exciting public art collaboration created by the Arts Council of Princeton and McCarter Theatre Center.
 Twenty one cows were designed by diverse local artists and placed in popular locations around Princeton from December 2017 – February 2018.
 Learn more here!

-The cows have come together to be shown as a group for the first time on the second floor of the Princeton Public Library.
+The cows have come together to be shown as a group in the Solley Theater lobby in the Paul Robeson Center for the Arts.

 [gallery link="file" size="medium" ids="21083,21082,21081,21080,21079,21078,21077,21070,21071,21072,21073,21074,21075,21067,21068,21076,21069"]

 The Arts Council of Princeton presents Heroes of Comic Art, featuring original published artworks by Jack Kirby, Gil Kane, Carmine Infantino, Joe Kubert, Curt Swan, John Buscema, Jack Davis, Steve Ditko and other great artists that created many of the comic heroes that we enjoy in today’s books and films.